GetHawkeye/guess-number-game/README.md

  > **Solution**:

  > The business logic in the Reveal method can be split into two separate methods:

-> 1） Reveal the winning list function
+> 1） Reveal the winning list function, Only the host can reveal the winners.

-> 2） the winners take the initiative to claim the prize function
+> 2） Claim the prize function, only the winner can claim.